Lyfrano/Lyfrano/README.md

 - @Lyfrano
-- 🌱 I’m currently using Java
+- 🌱 I’m currently using Java, C++ and Go
 - 📙 Studying at University of Ottawa
 - 📫 lomemature@gmail.com